Mastercard/bundle-client-reference-app/README.md

 * Clone the project - git clone https://github.com/Mastercard/bundle-client-ref.git.
 * Create an account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up).
-* Create a new project and add `MastercardON` API to your project.
+* Create new project and add MastercardON API to your project.
 * Configure project and download signing key.
 It will download the zip file.
-* unzip the downloaded key and Select `.p12` file from zip and copy it to `src/main/resources` in the project folder.
+* Unzip the downloaded key and Select .p12 file from zip and copy it to src/main/resources in the project folder.
 * Open `${project.basedir}/src/main/resources/application.properties` and configure below parameters.

      >**mastercard.bundle.client.api.base.path=https://sandbox.api.mastercard.com**, its a static field, for making the API calls.

-        **Below properties will be required for authentication of API calls.**
+        **Authentication of API calls needs the below properties.**

-     >**mastercard.bundle.client.p12.path=**,  <p12 filename> which we downloaded from above steps for eg : bundle-profile-reference.p12
+     >**mastercard.bundle.client.p12.path=**,  <p12 filename>  which we downloaded from the above steps for example: bundle-profile-reference.p12

      >**mastercard.bundle.client.ref.app.consumer.key=**, this refers to your consumer key which we get when create a project under API